-Tom Rozylowicz is a principal in the Washington, D.C.*, office of Fish & Richardson P.C.
-His practice includes all aspects of intellectual property law, with particular emphasis on patent procurement, post-grant America Invents Act (AIA) proceedings, and licensing in the software, electronics, communications, and medical device fields.
+Tom Rozylowicz is a principal in Fish’s Washington, D.C.*, office, where his practice includes all aspects of intellectual property law, with particular emphasis on patent procurement, post-grant America Invents Act proceedings, and licensing in the software, electronics, communications, and medical device fields.

-Mr. Rozylowicz works with clients ranging from Fortune 100 to emerging companies in establishing and managing comprehensive intellectual property programs that add capital value to clients and protect its products and markets.
-Mr. Rozylowicz provides patent procurement counsel to clients developing innovative business intelligence, telecommunications, network, biometric, software, semiconductors, medical device, and physical access control (PACS) technologies.
-For example, an IEEE survey ranked a patent portfolio that Mr. Rozylowicz built was among the top in the software industry.
+Tom works with clients ranging from Fortune 100 to emerging companies in establishing and managing comprehensive IP programs that add capital value to clients and protect their products and markets.
+Tom provides patent procurement counsel to clients developing innovative business intelligence, telecommunications, network, biometric, software, semiconductors, medical device, and physical access control technologies.
+For example, an IEEE survey ranked a patent portfolio that Tom built was among the top in the software industry.

-Mr. Rozylowicz also has experience in post-grant proceedings before the Patent Trial and Appeal Board (PTAB).
+Tom also has experience in post-grant proceedings before the Patent Trial and Appeal Board.
 With a strong technical foundation, he represents both patent owners and petitioners in establishing positions before the PTAB for patents that are often in patent litigation.
-Mr. Rozylowicz has managed more than 90 AIA post-grant matters and is a member of the board of directors of the PTAB Bar Association, the first national bar association of its kind to form in more than 30 years.
+Tom has managed more than 90 AIA post-grant matters and is a member of the board of directors of the PTAB Bar Association, the first national bar association of its kind to form in more than 30 years.
 He previously served as conference chairman for the association, where he supported a national conference designed to foster best practices before the PTAB.
-Mr. Rozylowicz also provides general intellectual property counseling on other strategic intellectual property issues including risk assessment, patent opinions, patent mapping, patent categorization, and industry benchmarking.
+Tom also provides general IP counseling on other strategic IP issues including risk assessment, patent opinions, patent mapping, patent categorization, and industry benchmarking.

-With a diverse practice, Mr. Rozylowicz also enjoys working with early-stage companies.
-He has developed programs that reconcile existing asset management systems with docket management systems and extranets in order to better manage their developing intellectual property.
+With a diverse practice, Tom also enjoys working with early-stage companies.
+He has developed programs that reconcile existing asset management systems with docket management systems and extranets in order to better manage their developing IP.

-Mr. Rozylowicz previously worked as a senior electrical engineer and a law clerk for the National Security Agency in Fort Meade, Maryland, where he directed leading edge research efforts to develop secure communications equipment for the Department of Defense and the national intelligence community (1999-2000).
-He was also chief of network operations for the Office of the Undersecretary of Defense for Acquisitions, Pentagon, Virginia, where he designed and managed a nationwide network upgrade supporting broadcast quality video and H.323 video conferencing enabling the undersecretary to directly engage the entire DoD acquisition community (1994-1999).
-Mr. Rozylowicz also served as a captain in the U.S. Air Force (1998-2001).
+Tom previously worked as a senior electrical engineer and a law clerk for the National Security Agency in Fort Meade, Maryland, where he directed leading-edge research efforts to develop secure communications equipment for the Department of Defense and the national intelligence community (1999-2000).
+He was also chief of network operations for the Office of the Undersecretary of Defense for Acquisitions, Pentagon, Virginia, where he designed and managed a nationwide network upgrade supporting broadcast quality video and H.323 video conferencing, enabling the undersecretary to directly engage the entire DoD acquisition community (1994-1999).
+Tom also served as a captain in the U.S. Air Force (1998-2001).

 Technical Areas of Expertise